 We’re starting to see a lot more bass photos on social media as the population matures.
 Some good trout and redfin photos are popping up too.
-Since the boat restrictions were lifted, there are many more boats visiting the lake; the good word must be getting out because there are many more kayakers using the lake too.
+Since the boat restrictions were lifted, there are heaps more boats visiting the lake; the good word must be getting out because there are more kayakers using the lake too.

 What fishing techniques in your experience have worked the best for Australian bass?

 Your best bet for targeting bass in the cooler months is to use live baits like garden worms or crickets dropped down deep near structure.
 As the temperature heats up, bass become active feeders, so lures like minnow-styled hard bodies and soft plastics cast around the banks and structure work best.

 My favourite technique is using surface lures like poppers in the evening in late spring, summer, and early autumn.
 It’s very exciting to cast out a popper and begin retrieving it to have a bass strike and smash the lure.
 It gets the heart racing!